business

 Rails 8 Features That Matter for Business

-• Pure mobile apps - use native development or Flutter
+• Pure mobile apps - native or Flutter for the client; Rails is at most the backend.

-• Extremely simple static sites - a static site generator or even plain HTML is cheaper
+• Extremely simple static sites - a static site generator (this site runs on Jekyll) or plain HTML is cheaper to build and free to host.

 Thinking about Rails for your next project?
 I help teams evaluate whether Rails is the right fit and build production applications.
-Reach out at nikita.sinenko@gmail.com.
+Reach out at nikita.sinenko at gmail.com.

 Further Reading